Board of Directors

 Director since January 2015

 Dr. Paul Wotton is Chief Executive Officer and a member of the board of directors of Obsidian Therapeutics, Inc. – a position he has held since April 2019.
 Previously, Dr. Wotton was the founding President and Chief Executive Officer of Sigilon Therapeutics, Inc., a privately held cell therapeutics company, which began in May 2016.
 Prior to that, Dr. Wotton served as the President, Chief Executive Officer and a member of the board of directors of Ocata Therapeutics, Inc. until its acquisition by Astellas Pharma US, Inc. in February 2016.
 Prior to Ocata, he served as President and Chief Executive Officer and as a member of the board of directors of Antares Pharma, Inc., as Chief Executive Officer of Topigen Pharmaceuticals, and as the Global Head of Business Development of SkyePharma PLC.
 Earlier in his career, Dr. Wotton held senior level positions at Eurand International BV, Penwest Pharmaceuticals, Abbott Laboratories and Merck, Sharp and Dohme.
-Dr. Wotton serves as Chairman of the board of directors of Cynata Therapeutics Limited and is also past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada.
+Dr. Wotton serves as Chairman of the board of directors of Cynata Therapeutics Limited and, previously, was a member of the board of directors and Chairman of the compensation committee of Veloxis Pharmaceuticals A/S, until its acquisition by Asahi Kasei in January 2020.
+He is also past Chairman of the Emerging Companies Advisory Board of BIOTEC Canada.
 In 2014, Dr. Wotton was named Ernst & Young Entrepreneur of the Year for Life Sciences, New Jersey.
 Dr. Wotton received his Bachelor’s in Pharmacy, with honors, from University College London, his Ph.D. in pharmaceutical sciences from the University of Nottingham, and his MBA from Kingston Business School.

 Director since June 2021

-Lisa Wright is President and Chief Executive Officer of Community Health Choice, Inc., a managed care organization with approximately 430,000 members and a provider community consisting of over 10,000 physicians and 100 hospitals in the greater Houston, Texas area.
-Previously, Ms. Wright served as President, North Region Medicare, for WellCare Health Plans, Inc., where she was responsible for directing and leading the execution of business strategies for a billion dollar plus region that included New York, New Jersey, Connecticut, Maine, Kentucky, North Carolina, and New Hampshire.
+Lisa Wright is President and Chief Executive Officer of Community Health Choice, Inc., a position she has held since May 2020.
+Community Health Choice is a local, non-profit, Managed Care Organization (MCO) offering Children’s Medicaid (STAR), CHIP (Children’s Health Insurance Plan) and DSNP (Dual Special Needs Plan), and is a participant in the Health Insurance Marketplace.
+Ms. Wright oversees all aspects of the company located in Houston, Texas.
+From 2018 to 2020, Ms. Wright served as President, North Region Medicare, for WellCare Health Plans, Inc., where she was responsible for directing and leading the execution of business strategies for a billion dollar plus region that included New York, New Jersey, Connecticut, Maine, Kentucky, North Carolina, and New Hampshire.
 Prior to WellCare, Ms. Wright held several positions at UnitedHealthcare, most recently as President of the Dual Special Needs Plan, Medicare-Medicaid Plan and Nursing Facilities lines of business in Texas.
 Ms. Wright currently serves on the boards of directors of several non-profit organizations.
-Ms. Wright received a Bachelor of Arts in Communication from the University of Kentucky and a Masters of Business Administration from the University of Maryland.
+Ms. Wright received a B.A. in Communication from the University of Kentucky and a M.B.A. from the University of Maryland.

 President & CEO

-Nick joined Vericel in 2013 with more than twenty years of executive management and corporate development experience in the biopharmaceutical industry, including nearly a decade with Eli Lilly and Company.
+Nick Colangelo joined Vericel in 2013 with more than twenty years of executive management and corporate development experience in the biopharmaceutical industry, including nearly a decade with Eli Lilly and Company.
 During his career, he has held a variety of executive positions of increasing responsibility in product development, pharmaceutical operations, sales and marketing, and corporate development.
-He has extensive experience in the acquisition, development, and commercialization of products across a variety of therapeutic areas.
-During his tenure at Eli Lilly and Company, Nick held positions as Director of Strategy and Business Development for Lilly’s Diabetes Product Group and also served as a founding Managing Director of Lilly Ventures.
-Nick received his B.S.B.A. in Accounting, Magna Cum Laude, from the State University of New York at Buffalo and a J.D. degree, with Honors, from the Duke University School of Law.
+Mr. Colangelo has extensive experience in the acquisition, development, and commercialization of products across a variety of therapeutic areas.
+During his tenure at Eli Lilly and Company, he held positions as Director of Strategy and Business Development for Lilly’s Diabetes Product Group and also served as a founding Managing Director of Lilly Ventures.
+Mr. Colangelo received his B.S.B.A. in Accounting, Magna Cum Laude, from the State University of New York at Buffalo and a J.D. degree, with Honors, from the Duke University School of Law.